-YEAR EN DECEMBE NINE M END SEPTEM ED

-2016 2017 2017 2018

-Risk-free interest rate 2.15% 2.14% ·

-Expected dividend yield

-Expected term (in years) 7.06 6.58

-Expected volatility 69.30% 65.70%
+YEAR EI DECEMB 2016 NINE MONTHS ENDED SEPTEMBER 30, 2017 2018 Risk-free interest rate 2.15% 2.14% 1.92% 2.87% Expected dividend yield Expected term (in years) 7.06 6.58 6.23 6.08 Expected volatility 69.30% 65.70% 66.15% 64.70%

-Fair Market Value of Common Stock
+Fair Market Value of Common and Preferred Stock

-As there has been no public market for our common stock to date, the estimated fair value of our common stock has been determined by our board of directors as of the date of each option grant, with input from management, considering our most recently available third-party valuations of common stock, and our board of directors' assessment of additional objective and subjective factors that it believed were relevant and which may have changed from the date of the most recent valuation through the date of the grant.
+As there has been no public market for our common or preferred stock to date, the estimated fair value of our common and preferred stock has been determined by our board of directors as of the date of each option grant, with input from management, considering our most recently available third-party valuations of common stock, and our board of directors' assessment of additional objective and subjective factors that it believed were relevant and which may have changed from the date of the most recent valuation through the date of the grant.
 These third-party valuations were performed in accordance with the guidance outlined in the American Institute of Certified Public Accountants' Accounting and Valuation Guide, Valuation of Privately-Held-Company Equity Securities Issued as Compensation.
 In addition to considering the results of these third-party valuations, our board of directors considered various objective and subjective factors to determine the fair value of our common stock as of each grant date, including:

-- the prices at which we sold shares of our preferred stock and the superior rights and preferences of the preferred stock relative to our common stock at the time of each grant; - the progress of our research and development programs, including the status and results of preclinical studies for our product candidates: - our stage of development and our business strategy; - external market conditions affecting the biopharmaceutical industry and trends within the biopharmaceutical industry;

-- our financial position, including cash on hand, and our historical and forecasted performance and operating results; - the lack of an active public market for our common stock and our preferred stock; - the likelihood of achieving a liquidity event, such as an initial public offering (IPO) or sale of our company in light of prevailing market conditions; and - the analysis of IPOs and the market performance of similar companies in the biopharmaceutical industry.
+- the prices at which we sold shares of our preferred stock and the superior rights and preferences of the preferred stock relative to our common stock at the time of each grant; - the progress of our research and development programs, including the status and results of preclinical studies for our product candidates; - our stage of development and our business strategy; - external market conditions affecting the biopharmaceutical industry; - our financial position, including cash on hand, and our historical and forecasted performance and operating results; - the lack of an active public market for our common stock and our preferred stock; - the likelihood of achieving a liquidity event, such as an initial public offering (IPO) or sale of our company in light of prevailing market conditions; and - the analysis of IPOs and the market performance of similar companies in the biopharmaceutical industry.

-Based on an assumed initial public offering price of \$ per share, the midpoint of the price range set forth on the cover page of this prospectus, the intrinsic value of vested and unvested stock options outstanding as of September 30, 2018 was \$ million and \$ million, respectively.
+Based on an assumed initial public offering price of \$15.00 per share, the midpoint of the price range set forth on the cover page of this prospectus, the intrinsic value of vested and unvested stock options outstanding as of September 30, 2018 was \$1.9 million and \$20.9 million, respectively.

-Common Stock Valuation Methodology
+Common and Preferred Stock Valuation Methodology